WatashiwaSid/python-qr-code/README.md

 Usage:

-Change the default save image directory with your directory.
+Change the default output directory in line #15 with your directory.